angular/angular/integration/language_service_plugin/README.md

 Once a new fixture is created:

-1) Add the fixture base name (without the .json) to `FIXTURES` in `scripts/env.sh`.
+1) Add the fixture name to `goldens/`
-2) Run `scripts/udpate_golden.sh` to produce the expected output files.
+2) Run `yarn golden my-golden.json`, replacing `my-golden.json` with the new fixture name, to produce the expected output files.
-3) Hand validate the expected output is reasonable.
+3) Hand validate that the expected output is reasonable.